 Deployment

-YiiPress generates static HTML files during the build process, eliminating the need for YiiPress or a PHP runtime in production.
-Any static file hosting service can serve the resulting files.
+YiiPress generates static HTML, CSS, JavaScript, feeds, and metadata files during the build process, eliminating the need for YiiPress or a PHP runtime in production.
+Any static file hosting service can serve the generated output/ directory.

 The generated files will be placed in the output directory (default: output).
 You can then host this directory with any static file server or hosting service.